 -Name two types of guilt.

--Name three aspects of how success is intangible.
+-List three factors regarding how success is intangible.

 -Explain what debriefing method conducted in groups gained currency during WWII and includes questions such as "What were the first thoughts that raced through your mind at the time of the crisis."

 -Name two categories organize symptomatic responses to traumatic events.